The weeks surrounding Valentine’s Day 2008 were heart-wrenching for Brian and Jennifer Odle.

 Jennifer Odle, a cytotechnologist in the UAMS Department of Pathology, says greater awareness could change the lives of countless people.

 “We were lucky they had a match and that it worked out as well as it did,” she said.
-“If more people realize how painless and simple it is to donate cord blood from the birth of a healthy child, I don’t think there’d be any question as to whether to do it or not.”
+“If more people realize how painless and simple it is to donate cord blood from the birth of a healthy child, I don’t think there would be any question as to whether to do it or not.”

 The family became active helping to raise funds to get Fox’s statewide banking system in place.
 They hosted a “Friends Feeding Friends” family barbecue at their home July 25, which coincided with the first anniversary of Amelia’s transplant.